jacknycz/nodal/next/NODAL_AI_INTRO.md

 - **Debugging workflow is documented**: If you hit a "not a function" error, check for module cache, import paths, and state setter shadowing.
 - **Vite/CRA code is deprecated**: All new work must be in the Next.js app.
 - **Thumbnail system is live**: Automatic board preview generation using Canvas API and Supabase storage.
-- **Robust storage architecture**: User-specific folders and proper RLS policies for secure file storage.
+- **Robust storage architecture**: Simplified RLS policies for reliable thumbnail storage.
+- **Clean UI**: Removed unused import/export functionality and improved tip positioning.
+- **Error resilience**: Graceful handling of thumbnail failures and loading states.

 ---